bonny/Developer-Loggers-for-Simple-History/readme.txt

 ## Changelog

+= 0.4.x (August 2016) =

+- Add notice in admin that [Simple History](https://simple-history.com) must be installed and activated to use this plugin.

 = 0.4.1 (August 2016) =

 - Check that the `sys_getloadavg()` exists before trying to use.
 Could cause error on Windows.